danzaider/Learning/README.md

 # Learning
-My journey in learning CS , HTML,  CSS,  and more
+My journey in learning CS, HTML,  CSS,  and more